ecluse:ecluse-core

 parseWire :: WireVocab a => Text -> Either Text a Source #

-Parse a wire name back to its value through the same wireTable, or report the accepted set on an unrecognised input.
+Parse a wire name to its value through the wireTable, or report the accepted set on an unrecognised input.
 The failure message is unknown <kind> "<raw>" (expected one of: <names>), the names joined with a comma and a space in table order.